 The older generations are respectful people, which is a positive generalization.
 In the olden days, people call their managers, “Mr. Smith” and “sir,” instead of their first names.
 So you can expect to receive a good dose of respect, even though the older generations might not call you by your last name anymore.
 With given respect, it comes with a responsibility to maintain it by working hard and smart to earn respect continuously.

-People, whoever they are and from which generation they come from, need to feel validate and appreciated for their contributions.
+People, whomever they are and from which generation they come from, need to feel validate and appreciated from their contributions.
 Be clear about these early from the beginning and be generous in praising their positive contributions.
 If they happen to do something less favorable, ensure that they understand what it is and how to solve it.

 Despite their age and longer working experience, people need to be motivated from time to time.
 You can start with appreciating them.
 When they need some encouragement, be their cheerleader without being condescending.